Vietnam.vn - Nền tảng quảng bá Việt Nam

 Carlsen - Ảnh 1.

-Holding the white pieces, Magnus Carlsen opened with the London transformed Jobava opening, intending to attack the opponent's kingside without castle.
+Holding the white pieces, Magnus Carlsen opened with the London variation of Jobava, intending to attack the opponent's kingside without castling.
 Meanwhile, Gukesh, with a tenacious defense, brought the game to an end by exchanging queens.

 The turning point came on move 43 when Gukesh suddenly gave up his knight, aiming to promote his queen one step ahead.
-The young Indian must have calculated carefully, hoping to find a series of consecutive checks to capture the white knight or force the game into a draw by checking with his queen and rook in succession.
+The young Indian must have calculated carefully, hoping to find a series of consecutive checks to capture the white knight or force a draw with consecutive checks with his queen and rook.

-He played without error until move 46.
-He needed only one check, Rg2, to draw, but Gukesh chose queen h6 and indirectly handed Carlsen the winning advantage.
+He played without any mistakes until move 46.
+He needed only one check, Rg2, to draw, but Gukesh chose queen h6 and indirectly gave Carlsen the winning advantage.

 Magnus Carlsen khẳng định đẳng cấp, hạ 'vua cờ' Gukesh tại giải Na Uy - Ảnh 2.